dzaima/CBQN/README.md

     - Use `gmake` on BSD
     - Add `REPLXX=0` if C++ is unavailable (will remove line editing/coloring/name completion in the REPL)
     - Run `sudo make install` afterwards to install into `/usr/local/bin/bqn` (a `PREFIX=/some/path` argument will install to `/some/path/bin/bqn`); `sudo make uninstall` to uninstall
-    - `make clean` if anything breaks and you want a clean build slate
+    - `make clean` to get to a clean build state
 2. `./BQN somefile.bqn` to execute a file, or `./BQN` for a REPL

 ## Configuration options